bkleinen/bkleinen.github.io/hugo/content/material/info1/clock_display_refactoring/original_clock_display.md

 {{<prev_next >}}

-The ClockDisplay project is the first example for solving a problem using communicating objects. (in the Book ["Objects First with Java: A Practical Introduction Using Bluej." by David J Barnes and Michael Kölling][2])
+The #colon;ClockDisplay project is the first example for solving a problem using communicating objects. (in the Book ["Objects First with Java: A Practical Introduction Using Bluej." by David J Barnes and Michael Kölling][2])

 Here's a class diagram with the private fields and public methods (Constructors are omitted for clarity):